 The synthetic insulated Arc'teryx Fission SV is a smooth and functional jacket for warm and wet climates.

-Both are from companies highly regarded for their cold weather gear, and both are insulated with synthetic fill.
-The Woolrich blends syn fill with wool and is a little warmer than the Fission SV.
+Both are from companies highly regarded for their cold-weather gear, and both are insulated with synthetic fill.
 If you need something even warmer, we like our Top Pick for Extreme Cold, the Canada Goose Expedition Parka or the Best Buy for Cold Conditions, the McMurdo III.
 In short, the Fission is not the jacket you pick for absolute warmth.

 Across the back of the user's neck is a stretchy, soft "gasket" of sorts that has real value in slowing drafts.

 If the Fission compromises on warmth, it pulls no punches for weather resistance.
 The full Gore-Tex shell engineered hood, and the clean, welded and seam-taped construction make for the most weatherproof design in our test.
 In this way, it is similar to the Editors' Choice Arc'teryx Camosun and three-in-one The North Face Arrowood Triclimate.
 However, Arc'teryx goes a step further by equipping the Fission with synthetic insulation.

 If the inside gets wet, either through sloppy use (zipper left open, jacket left out in the weather inside-out) or from sweat due to exertion, the synthetic insulation performs better when wet than does down, and dries more readily.
 In the end, the beefy shell and synthetic insulation combine to make the Fission lead the pack in wet and relatively warm winter conditions.
 With a fully sealed shell and synthetic insulation, the Haglofs Torsang is almost in the same weather protection category as the Fission.
 The only compromise the Hagofs makes is in the hood; it isn't as large and protective as that of the Arc Teryx Fission SV.